Scout Law games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts. They're great for gathering activities!

 To prepare, set up a small baseball diamond.
 You can use extra index cards as bases.

-Divide the boys into two teams.
+Divide the Scouts into two teams.
 Have the first team line up behind home plate.
-The leader will hold all the cards in his hand so that the boys can't see the numbers.
+The leader will hold all the cards in their hand so that the kids can't see the numbers.

 Each player will draw a card and say the point of the Law that corresponds to the number on it.
 If he answers correctly, he “runs” the number of bases indicated by his card.